-Be accompanied by an approved intermediary
+Be assisted by an approved intermediary

-The function of financial intermediary is regulated on the stock market of the West African Economic and Monetary Union (UEMOA).
-It is carried out by Management and Intermediation Companies (SGI) which are the only ones authorized to trade in transferable securities listed on the BRVM (UEMOA Regional Stock Exchange).
+The function of financial intermediary is regulated on the stock market of the West African Economic and Monetary Union (WAEMU).
+It is carried out by Management and Intermediation Companies (SGI) which are the only ones authorized to trade in transferable securities listed on the BRVM (WAEMU Regional Stock Exchange).
 They are approved by the CREPMF and must provide proof of an approval number granted by the latter.
 Make sure you conduct your stock market transactions with such intermediaries.

 FGI is a licensed management and intermediation company.

-Invest only part of your capital
+Just invest part of your capital

-Inform yourself before investing
+Make enquiries yourself before investing

 It is strongly advised to be well informed about financial products before investing.
 This involves learning firstly about the type of product (share, bond, etc.), the risks it entails, and secondly about the issuer, its financial health and its prospects; which can have an influence on the price.